silver13/BoldClash-BWHOOP-B-03/README.md

 [![Build Status](https://travis-ci.org/silver13/BoldClash-BWHOOP-B-03.svg?branch=master)](https://travis-ci.org/silver13/BoldClash-BWHOOP-B-03)

-## NotFastEnuf Notes - Bwhoop B03 Silverware modified to work on BWHOOP or E011.
+## NotFastEnuf Notes - Bwhoop B03 Silverware modified to work on BWHOOP, E011, or H8mini_blue_board.

 Testing a new layout for config.h  - feel free to let me know what you think.
 Your feedback is appreciated.